“The nearest earthly place to paradise.” On arrival at Dove Cottage, it’s easy to see why the author PG Wodehouse said these words of Shropshire.

-Nestled on the famous Long Mynd and hugged on all sides by the Shropshire Hills Area of Outstanding Natural Beauty, Dove Cottage's location provides total tranquility, stunning scenery and a truly beautiful base from which to explore.
+Peacefully positioned in perfect countryside, nestled on the Shropshire Hills’ famous Long Mynd and hugged on all sides by this Area of Outstanding Natural Beauty, Dove Cottage's location provides total tranquility, stunning scenery and a truly beautiful base from which to explore.

-One of a pair of cottages, this unique property has been lovingly created from an 18th century barn and features a wealth of original wood beams.
+One of a pair of cottages, Dove Cottage is a beautiful bolthole of immense character uniquely and lovingly created from an 18th century barn, featuring a wealth of original wood beams and exposed stonework, and a warm, welcoming atmosphere.

-Elegantly and eclectically furnished with antiques, vintage pieces and William Morris fabrics, Dove Cottage also boasts a romantic wood burning stove and all modern conveniences, including Now TV, WiFi, fully fitted kitchen with dishwasher, and luxurious bathrooms with rain showers.
+Elegantly and eclectically furnished with antiques, vintage pieces and William Morris fabrics, Dove Cottage also boasts a romantic wood burning stove and all modern conveniences, including WiFi, Now TV, very well-equipped kitchen with dishwasher, and luxurious en-suite bathrooms with rain showers.

-Book this beautiful cottage for up to four today, in a superb holiday location at any time of year.
+Book Dove Cottage today, in this superb holiday location at any time of year.

-Note: This cottage can be booked with Ref 966881, together they sleep up to 6.
+Note: This cottage can be booked with Wren Cottage (Ref 966881), together they sleep up to 6.

 All ground floor with eaves-height beamed, sloping ceilings throughout.
 Double bedroom with french doors onto terrace and garden, plus en suite bathroom with rain shower.
 Twin bedroom with en suite bathroom featuring rain shower.
 Kitchen, dining and sitting area with woodburning stove, with French doors onto terrace and garden featuring antique cast furniture and Kadai firebowl.